First Simple Web Page - Introduction What you will learn from this page

 In this tutorial I will name the folder

-I will keep refering to this name.
+I will keep referring to this name.
 If you wish to use use a name of your own choice make a note of it for future reference.

 In this tutorial I want to place the my-first-web-pages folder in the following location: